ni/python-styleguide/docs/Coding-Conventions.md

 ℹ️ You can document a package by documenting the module docstring of the package directory's `__init__.py`

+### Which docstring format should I follow?

+We recommend (and use internally) using the [Sphinx docstring format](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format) but you can choose any format so long as you are consistent.

+(We chose the Sphinx docstring format because we're using `spinx`, allowing us to use docstrings to autogenerate rich documentation)

 ### [D.1.2] ✔️ **DO** List exported modules and subpackages in a package's docstring

 > 🐍 This rule stems from [PEP 257](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings)